 The park offers a wide array of summer activities, such as hiking, fishing, and canoeing.
 During the winter, visitors enjoy snowmobiling, cross country skiing, and snowshoeing on miles of marked trails.
 Photography and nature study are popular activities year round.

 Campers may not camp for more than 15 consecutive nights.
 Campsites must be occupied each night.
 Two vehicles allowed per campsite.
-Visitors must leave the park by 10pm.
+Visitors must leave by 10pm.
+Fireworks are not permitted.
+No generators.

 Don’t Move Firewood!
-Help Protect our Michigan State Parks and Campgrounds!:
+Help Protect our Michigan State Parks and Campgrounds!

 Invasive insects and diseases have destroyed MILLIONS OF TREES in Michigan, often after hitching a ride on firewood.
 Purchase only certified heat-treated firewood at the park or nearby vendors.
 If you don’t use it all, don’t transport it or take it home with you.
 Campfires are permitted only in designated fire rings.
 Never leave a campfire unattended.